Meet the 2012-2013 NSP Safety Team

 The National Ski Patrol Safety Team is the leader of the ski industry in education and mountain safety for employee and guests.
 We will represent all members of the National Ski Patrol organization, and its mission statement, with the highest level of patroller knowledge, skills, commitment to creativity, and integrity.

 Brett Henyon's interests in safety extend far past patrolling.
 An EMS professional since 1990, Brett works part-time as a flight paramedic with the University of Virginia-Pegasus Flight Operations.
+Full-time, Brett owns a management training and development business.
 He started ski patrolling in 1998 at Wintergreen, and is currently a Certified patroller and the co-coordinator for the Southern Division Certified OEC team.
-He won a Purple Merit Star in 2003, and was the runner-up for Southern Division Outstanding Pro Patroller in 2007.
-In addition to patrolling, Brett works as the mountain manager at Wintergreen on Saturday nights, overseeing all aspects of slope and resort safety.
-As part of his continuing educat32ion on ski and resort safety, he has attended numerous NSAA Risk Seminars.
-E-mail Brett Henyon.
+He won a Purple Merit Star in 2003.
+In addition to patrolling, Brett works as a Saturday evening mountain manager at Wintergreen Resort, overseeing all aspects of slope and resort safety.
+Email Brett Henyon.

-The 2012-2013 season will mark Sal's 29th year as a patroller, with the last 20-plus years spent at Grand Targhee, Wyo.
-In addition to being a Senior patroller, Sal is a member of the Avalanche Hazard Reduction Team, a candidate/patroller trainer, and a Ski & Toboggan trainer at Grand Targhee, and an Intermountain Division Ski & Toboggan Instructor Trainer.
-He has worked as a Toboggan instructor at several Powderfalls and at the Patroller Education Conference, and was previously the Intermountain Division Ski & Toboggan supervisor.
+The 2013-14 season will mark Sal's 30th year as a patroller, with the last 20-plus years spent at Grand Targhee, Wyo.
+In addition to being a Senior patroller, Sal is a member of the Avalanche Hazard Reduction Team, a candidate/patroller trainer, and a Ski and Toboggan trainer at Grand Targhee.
+He is also an Intermountain Division Ski and Toboggan Instructor/Trainer.
+He has worked as a Toboggan instructor at several Powderfalls and at the Patroller Education Conference, and was previously the Intermountain Division Ski and Toboggan Supervisor.
 He has numerous awards from NSP, including a Yellow Merit Star, Meritorious Service Award, Distinguished Service Award, Intermountain S&T Instructor of the Year, and National Appointment Number 8160.
-Sal was also a member of the Utah Olympic Park's ski patrol, where, during the 2002 Winter Olympics, he was assigned to "Field of Play" and responsible for athlete and coach care during the Track and Jump events.
-E-mail Sal Mascareñas.
+Sal was also a member of the Utah Olympic Park's ski patrol, where, during the 2002 Winter Olympics, he was assigned to "Field of Play" and responsible for athlete and coach care during the track and jump events.
+Email Sal Mascareñas.